busterjs/buster-docs/getting-started.rst

 Browser tests
 -------------

 First, start a server.
-Open a terminal and type in ``buster server``.
+Open a terminal and type in ``buster-server``.

 .. image:: _static/overview/buster-server-start.png
     :width: 633